 Figuring out how to potty train a dog after moving isn’t as simple as it seems, purely because you never know how the dog might react to the new environment.

-More often than not, housebreaking a dog the first time is the most challenging thing we as dog parents have to go through.
+Often, housebreaking a dog the first time is the most challenging thing we, as dog parents, must go through.
 Sometimes, the whole process is such an ordeal that we consider giving up altogether and placing a diaper on the dog.
 However, no one can say it’s impossible.

 If you’ve successfully potty trained a dog before, there’s no reason to think you won’t do it again.
 You have to remember, though, that the process will be similar and require patience and effort from you, not to mention plenty of treats.